- Cancer Information

 - weight machines – devices that have adjustable seats with handles attached to either weights or hydraulics

-- elastic resistance bands – sometimes called ThereBands, these are like giant rubber bands that provide resistance when stretched; they are colour-coded according to the level of resistance.
+- elastic resistance bands – sometimes called TheraBands, these are like giant rubber bands that provide resistance when stretched; they are colour-coded according to the level of resistance.

-Try to do 2–3 sessions of strength training each week, on every other day.
-It is important to have rest days between the sessions.
+Try to do 2–3 sessions of strength training each week, with a rest day between sessions.
+Strength-training exercises include several parts:

 - repetition – the completion of an exercise from starting position, through the movement, and back to the start

 During each training session, aim for a series of exercises that target the major muscle groups of the arms, legs and torso.
 An exercise professional can help design the best program for you.

 As a guide, you might do:

 - 6–20 repetitions of each exercise per set

 - 1–4 sets of each exercise per session